jimohsegun1/jimohsegun1/README.md

 - **E-commerce Application:** Built an end-to-end online store with dynamic cart functionality and admin management.

 ## 🤝 Let’s Collaborate!
-I am open to collaborating on impactful open-source projects, startups, and innovative ideas in **web development** and **AI/ML applications**.
+I am open to collaborating on impactful open-source projects, startups, and innovative ideas in **web development** and **Artificial Intelligence / Machine Learning applications**.

 ## 📫 How to Reach Me
 - **Portfolio:** [My Portfolio](https://react-portfolio-website-ecru.vercel.app/)